Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 If you live outside the U.S., you can search for events in your country, such as Barn Hunt UK.
 You can also search social media groups that share Barn Hunt event details in your country.

-Barn Hunt gives every dog, regardless of pedigree or mixed breed, the chance to compete in a fun, enrichment-filled event.
+A Barn Hunt gives every dog, regardless of pedigree or mixed breed, a chance to compete in a fun, enrichment-filled event.
 It is also an excellent bonding opportunity between a dog and their owner since they must work as a team, and it also allows a dog to sharpen their natural hunting instincts.

-Barn Hunt is a relatively new dog sport but is gaining more popularity each year.
+It is a relatively new dog sport but is gaining more popularity each year.
 Remember that no rats are harmed during the events, with the utmost safety measures to keep the rats safe.
 No matter where you live in the U.S., you’re likely to find a Barn Hunt event near you; you can also find them in other countries.

 Featured Image Credit: GoDog Photo, Shutterstock